 Conversely, receiving notes can help filmmakers better understand why certain aspects of their story are so important.
 For example, urged to reduce the number of food scenes in The Farewell, Wang realized that the importance of depicting so many onscreen meals was because cooking was cancer-stricken Nai Nai’s primary means of communicating love, while Billie’s lack of appetite communicated her grief and, increasingly, her guilt.

 In closing, Wang likened her journey through the film world to practicing yoga, learning to “control what you can control and let go of the things you can’t.”
 She said, of her now-permanent installation at video village, sitting in the directors’ chair: “There’s nothing else I’d rather be doing.”

-The 2020 Film Independent Forum is supported by Premier Sponsor SAGindie, and University Partner Loyola Marymount University School of Film and Television.
-Film Independent promotes unique independent voices by helping filmmakers create and advance new work.
+The 2020 Film Independent Forum was supported by Premier Sponsor SAGindie, and University Partner Loyola Marymount University School of Film and Television.

 (NOTE: a version of this blog originally ran in August)